Looking for gift ideas? Check out our holiday buyer’s guide.

 We put this shindig together last minute, so we ordered pizza.
 But given another day to get ready, we would have tested out the recipes.
 (We usually cook fully themed meals on game nights; Pandemic is always fun).

-With the recipe pamphlet, the game becomes an evening event.
+With the recipe pamphlet, the game could become an evening event.

 Is it replayable?